Sunday School Program

 4TH GRADE BIBLE STUDY

-The 4th grade Bible study is a four-week unit that begins in February.
+The 4th grade Bible study is a four-week unit that begins in March of 2026.
 The children will learn about stories in the Hebrew Bible and New Testament of the Bible and how to use the Bible for guidance and comfort.
 The lessons are presented through discussion, activities, and games.
-In March, each child will be presented with their own Bible during worship.
+At the end of the unit, each child will be presented with their own Bible during worship.

 Here are a few reflections from some of our 4th graders and written testimonies: